Norwegian Army: Cold War

 The Army was reconstructed after the War, based among others on the forces Norwegian Brigade in Scotland and the Norwegian police troops in Sweden as well as on Milorg.
 The participation in the allied occupation of Germany with the Independent Norwegian Brigade Group in Germany was a very demanding task for the Army in the period of 1946–52, but it was also a part of the reconstruction.
 After the war the Army was structured to meet an invasion from the East.
-The Army was established in all parts of the country, from 1972 in five regional "divisions" to commemorate the divisions/districts of the Second World War: East (including the inactive 6th Brigade), West, South, Trondelag, and 6th Division: North Norway.
-The first four divisions were divided into 12 regional districts, which could, after full mobilization, embody 11 combat brigades (10 mobilization-dependent).
-6th Division controlled Brigade North in Tromso, two brigade mobilization districts, and two garrisons in the northernmost Finnmark region.
+The Army was established in all parts of the country, from 1972 in five regional "divisions" to commemorate the divisions/districts of the Second World War: East (including District/Brigades 1, 3, 5 and 6, and 4 District/Brigade South, at battalion + strength), West (9 District/Brigade, 10 District/Brigade West), South (7 and 8 Dist/Brigades), Trondelag (11 District, 12, 13 Brigades/Districts), and 6th Division in North Norway.
+The first four divisions were divided into 12 regional districts, which could, after full mobilization, raise 11 combat brigades (10 mobilization-dependent).
+6th Division controlled Brigade North in Tromsø, two brigade mobilization districts (which would have provided Brigades 14 and 15), and the Finnmark area with two garrisons.
 At the end of the Cold War the army could mobilise 13 brigades, although 10 of them were less well equipped.